CommandoPAX/M1CompSciProject/README.md

 The initial conditions should be stored in a json file in ./config.

 ## Utilisation

+Open a configuration file and click "Lancer la simulation"

 It is possible to reduce the frequency at which the graphes are updated on the animation to save calculation time.